- Sacrament of Reconciliation

 Sacrament of the Eucharist

 At the Last Supper, Jesus established a new covenant.
 No longer would we sacrifice and consume a lamb.
 Jesus would sacrifice his own body for us to consume.
-He would shed his blood for the forgiveness of our sins.

 Act of Spiritual Communion